Yunight/react-finance/README.md

 ### News

 - Fetches all news related to tickers from the API.
-- Ensures data are the latest every time the page is accessed.
+- Done everytime we open the page to ensures that the datas are the newest.
-- Stores data in the Redux store.
+- Stores datas in the Redux store.

 ### Theme Manager